Salih4099/alx-pre_course/0x01-git/README.md

-this the readme which is inide 00x-git
+updating_this the readme which is inide 00x-git